Serial Experiments Lain: Character design

-Yoshitoshi ABe confesses to have never read manga as a child, as it was "off-limits" in his household.
+Yoshitoshi Abe confesses to have never read manga as a child, as it was "off-limits" in his household.
 His major influences are "nature and everything around him".
-Specifically speaking about Lain's character, ABe was inspired by Kenji Tsuruta, Akihiro Yamada, Range Murata and Yukinobu Hoshino.
+Specifically speaking about Lain's character, Abe was inspired by Kenji Tsuruta, Akihiro Yamada, Range Murata and Yukinobu Hoshino.
 In a broader view, he has been influenced in his style and technique by Japanese artists Kyosuke Chinai and Toshio Tabuchi.

-The character design of Lain was not ABe's sole responsibility.
+The character design of Lain was not Abe's sole responsibility.
 Her distinctive left forelock for instance was a demand from Yasuyuki Ueda.
 The goal was to produce asymmetry to reflect Lain's unstable and disconcerting nature.
 It was designed as a mystical symbol, as it is supposed to prevent voices and spirits from being heard by the left ear.
 The bear pajamas she wears were a demand from character animation director Takahiro Kishida.
 Though bears are a trademark of the Konaka brothers, Chiaki Konaka first opposed the idea.
 Director Nakamura then explained how the bear motif could be used as a shield for confrontations with her family.
 It is a key element of the design of the shy "real world" Lain (see "mental illness" under Themes).
 When she first goes to the Cyberia nightclub, she wears a bear hat for similar reasons.
 Retrospectively, Konaka said that Lain's pajamas became a major factor in drawing fans of moe characterization to the series, and remarked that "such items may also be important when making anime".

-ABe's original design was generally more complicated than what finally appeared on screen.
-As an example, the X-shaped hairclip was to be an interlocking pattern of gold links.
+Abe's original design was generally more complicated than what finally appeared on screen.
+As an example, the X-shaped hair clip was to be an interlocking pattern of gold links.
 The links would open with a snap, or rotate around an axis until the moment the " X " became a " = ".
-This was not used as there is no scene where Lain takes her hairclip off.
+This was not used as there is no scene where Lain takes her hair clip off.